caalberts/node-grpc-demo/Readme.md

 ## Start servers

-There are 2 servers in this project.
+There are 2 servers in this project:

 1. `npm start-server` to start GRPC server running on http://localhost:3000
-2. `npm start-client` to start express server with GRPC client with front end running on http://localhost:4000
+2. `npm start-client` to start express server with GRPC client with front end running on http://localhost:4000 -- TODO

+## Generating protobuf

+This demo uses dynamically generated protobuf at runtime, so `protoc` is not needed.